On/off Ramps in Web3: Multi processor payments

 Current state: Wallets offer multiple on ramps to wallet users

-Similarly, if you use Metamask and review their on ramp options, you’ll find Wyre, Moonpay, Transak and Coinbase Pay.
-In fact, Metamask has built an aggregator to give customers the best pricing quote.
+Similarly, if you use Metamask and review their on ramp options, you’ll find Wyre, Moonpay, Transak, Sardine and Coinbase Pay (note: this seems to be a growing list).
+In fact, Metamask has built an aggregator to show customers the best quote for their chosen payment method and location.

-There are solid reasons for a multi ramp world.
+There are solid reasons for multiple on ramps.

 Similar to why businesses want multi payment processors, multi ramp gives dapps more leverage to bargain, benchmark, and offer a wider variety of countries, payment methods, and chains, to their end wallet users.